mattganw/webcrims-etl/README.md

 3. Set up environment variable

-Copy .env.example and create a .env in the project root:
+Copy .env.example and create a .env file in the project root:

 ```bash
 # Court name to scrape (leave empty for all courts)